pankajmishra000/PIADE/README.md

-# unsupervised_pyramidal_image_anomaly_detection_and_dynamic_routing
+# A neural network for image anomaly detection with deep pyramidal reporesentations and dynamic routing
+*Pankaj Mishra, Claudio Piciarelli, Gian Luca Foresti*

 A neural network for image anomaly detection with deep pyramidal representations and dynamic routing (Paper Publication in process.....)

-Complete code will be shaed as soon as the publcation will be finalised...!!
+**Complete code will be shared as soon as the publcation will be finalised...!!**

-# Reference to datsets-
+# Reference to datasets-
 **MvTech Dataset**- *P. Bergmann, S. L¨owe, M. Fauser, D. Sattlegger and C. Steger, Improving unsupervised defect segmentation by applying structural similarity to autoencoders, International joint conference on computer vision, imaging and computer graphics theory and applications, 2019.*

 **COIL100 Dataset**- *S. A. Nene, S. K. Nayar and H. Murase, Columbia object image library (coil-100), Tech.
 Report Technical Report CUCS-006-96, Columbia University(1996)*